Let’s talk about shapes!

-There are more activities!
-Such as going on a shape hunt for 2D and 3D shapes!
+There are so many more activities that I didn’t mention!
+Such as going on a shape hunt for 2D or 3D shapes!

 Thank you so much for reading this post!
 I hope I was able to give you some ideas on fun activities to get your students talking about shapes!

 Wait!
 There’s MORE shape activities

 If you like all these ideas and want to them all and not have to create your own worksheets and receive the interactive PowerPoint Game, please go to my TpT store and purchase my 2D/3D Shape packet!

 Do you want FREE shape ideas?
 Follow my Pinterest Board: Kindergarten Shapes by clicking the image below!

 Do you want FREE 2D/3D shape worksheets?
 Click on the image below and download the resource!
 There are TONS of pages about shapes!

 Want to read more about shapes?
 If you loved reading this post about shapes, you will love this post about 2D / 3D shapes riddles!
 Click the image below to continue to read about 2D/3D shapes!